ramayzoraiz/p009-alexnet-cnn-model/README.md

 # p009-alexnet-cnn-model
-AlexNet model and its variations is trained on OxfordiiiT pet dataset.
+AlexNet model and its variations is trained on OxfordiiiT pet dataset in TensorFlow framework.
 Effect of L2 regularization and BatchNorm in tuning model is observed.

 # Dataset and Split
 The Oxford-IIIT pet dataset is a 37 category pet image dataset with roughly 200 images for each class.
 Data has 7349 images of pets and is split into 85:15 train/test data respectivle.